pderichai/pderichai.github.io/_posts/2020-05-27-a-minimum-viable-tmux-config.md

 ## Quality of Life Improvements

-There's a few little things I configure that make working with Tmux easier.
+There's a few things in my config that make working with Tmux easier:
-Here are some of the things I have in my config:

 ```
 # Reload tmux config with <prefix>-r.